adamsilver/fdpb/checkout.md

 For example Kidly delivery address, asking for mobile phone, in order to send them notifications.
 We should tell the user why we are asking for their mobile phone.
 And if there is no good reason to ask for it, that should drive our design to realise that we shouldn't ask for it, period.

+## Do we need valid from - don't think so.